Bio-IT World Names 2023 Innovative Practices Winners

 City of Hope nominated by SciBite Limited

-Project: POSEIDON - Precision Oncology Software Environment Interoperable Data Ontologies Network
+Read more about the project: POSEIDON - Precision Oncology Software Environment Interoperable Data Ontologies Network

 Precision Oncology Software Environment Interoperable Data Ontologies Network (POSEIDON) is an enterprise-wide data platform developed by The City of Hope Research Informatics and the Center for Precision Medicine to support their precision medicine program.
 Built on the DNAnexus technology stack with custom features and functionality created by City of Hope Research Informatics, POSEIDON unifies patient data and comprehensive germline and somatic genomic profiling for every patient, supporting data from more than 670,000 patients.
 Within the POSEIDON platform, SciBite supports data harmonization; with data standards being managed with CENtree, SciBite’s award winning ontology management platform and normalization being provided by SciBite’s named entity recognition engine, TERMite.
 POSEIDON enables de-identified and harmonized clinical and multi-omic data to be analysed and visualised by researchers, supporting cohort discovery and exploration as well as preliminary feasibility testing to derive patient specific insights from real world data (RWD) and real-word evidence (RWE).
 POSEIDON supports clinico-genomic research at City of Hope, driving the development of more effective therapeutics and improving outcomes.

-Project: Intrinsically Digital, Audaciously Ambitious: Building a data platform to support ML-driven drug discovery
+Read more about the project: Intrinsically Digital, Audaciously Ambitious: Building a data platform to support ML-driven drug discovery

 Generate Biomedicines’ goal of leveraging machine-learning powered generative biology to discover and develop new drugs faster and cheaper is supported by an integrated and cohesive R&D data platform.
 This platform creates a common source of truth for the research organization with robust and nimble data modeling capabilities, flexible integrations with third-party software, and a core suite of powerful tools designed to streamline research and maximize the value of experimental results.
 FAIR to its core, this integrated data platform leverages industry best practices and lessons-learned from a talented team of informatics engineers to form the critical foundation of a unique company with equal parts “bio” and “tech”.